Helios360/Transcriptor/README.md

 Don't forget to setup the my-venv python environment with the requirement Don't forget to set the correct geckodriver path

-When launching from ssh don't forget to change the display fowarding, the start.sh should do this itself
+The server also needs a screen and a mouse+kb I think When launching from ssh don't forget to change the display fowarding, the start.sh should do this itself

-to launch the program from one ssh command you can :
+To launch the program from one ssh command you can :

-ssh -Y user@10.0.0.18 "cd ~/Programs/AutomateThis && ./start.sh"
+ssh -Y user@[ServerIP] "cd [PATH TO START.SH] && ./start.sh"

 Have fun with it